What is 70% of 20000? A Deep Dive into Percentages and Their Applications

 Understanding Percentages: The Fundamentals

 A percentage is a fraction or ratio expressed as a number out of 100.
-The term "percent" literally means "out of one hundred" (per centum in Latin).
+In real terms, the term "percent" literally means "out of one hundred" (per centum in Latin).
 So, 70% means 70 out of 100, or 70/100, which simplifies to 7/10.
 Understanding this fundamental concept is crucial for all percentage calculations.

 Calculating 70% of 20000: Three Different Approaches